Payment Systems

 Electronic Funds Transfers (EFTs)

 EFTs require a secure network and operating standards.
-There are various EFT networks, but the most common type of EFT is the automated clearinghouse transaction (ACH), which many businesses and people use to pay recurring bills.
-The ACH Network is operated by the Federal Reserve and the Electronic Payments Networks, and most banks use this network in the same way that they used clearinghouses — to exchange payment information.
+With various EFT networks, the most common type of EFT is the automated clearinghouse transaction (ACH), which many businesses and people use to pay recurring bills.
+The ACH Network is operated by the Federal Reserve and the Electronic Payments Networks, and most banks use this network like they used clearinghouses — to exchange payment information.
 An ACH transaction consists of the account numbers of the payer, the payer's bank, the payee's bank, the account number of the payee, and the amount of the payment.
-An ACH transaction has the same basic type of information on the payer as a paper check with its bank routing number and the payer's account number.
+An ACH transaction has the same basic information on the payer as a paper check with its bank routing number and the payer's account number.
 It differs from the paper check in that it also has the payee's bank routing number and the payee's account number so it can be completed as a single transaction.

 Some retailers, such as Wal-Mart, can convert a paper check directly into an ACH transaction by scanning the check for the bank's routing number and customer's account number.
 The customer then signs and gets a receipt.
 This saves the retailer the cost and risk of transporting paper checks.
 According to the Federal Reserve, 8% of checks written in 2006 were converted electronically into ACH payments, while only 1% were converted in 2003.